Review of Free Fantasy Football Cheat Sheet Providers

 If I Google "Free Fantasy Football Cheat Sheet" what will I get?
 Surprisingly, I only get organic results, that is, no sponsored results and the top-TWO results are ESPN followed by a RotoWire and then a FantasyPros cheat sheet.
 Only organic?
 No sponsored!
 That's really unusual and probably deserves another investigation at a later date.

 When I click through the first link I don't go directly to a ESPN cheat sheet; I go to "Fantasy football cheat sheet central" which is a bunch of links to news stories in the NFL.
-NFL news is not a cheet sheet.
+NFL news is not a cheet sheet (that's how they spell cheat in Port St. Lucie).
 There are links lower on the page to cheat sheet PDF, which I discuss below, but, first, what makes a good cheat sheet?

 All I can say is OMG.
 This is horrible.